zackse/taskforge/DESIGN.md

 The query language for tasks will accept two "modes".

 The first mode is a simple string search.
-A query which takes the form: `WORD*` such as: `milk and sugar` is a simple string search.
+A query which takes the form: `WORD^` such as: `milk and sugar` is a simple string search.
 It will be a single expression which is a String Literal of "milk and sugar" if an interpreter finds a single String Literal expression as the root node of an AST then it should do